nrwl/nx/docs/shared/packages/eslint/eslint.md

-The Linter plugin contains executors, generator, plugin and utilities used for linting JavaScript/TypeScript projects within an Nx workspace.
+The ESLint plugin contains executors, generator, plugin and utilities used for linting JavaScript/TypeScript projects within an Nx workspace.

-## Setting Up Linter
+## Setting Up ESLint

 ### Installation